|

 When asked about her writing, Peggy smiles and says, "I'm a natural-born story teller.
 Therefore, I suppose I'm a natural-born

-make the difference'."
+difference'."

 "Words are tools used to put images into readers minds.
 With every word I write, I hope I am giving the reader images